 The situation was not looking much better in the most recent inspection, as council officers found:

-As well as being given a ‘zero’ rating as part of the council’s food hygiene rating the scheme, the café was also subject to prosecution at Brighton Magistrate’s Court.
-Its owners will now have to pay over £14,000 in fines and legal expenses, as well as making urgent improvements to their premises and food safety practices.
+As well as being given a ‘zero-rating as part of the council’s food hygiene rating scheme, the café was also subject to prosecution at Brighton Magistrate’s Court.
+Its owners will now have to pay over £14,000 in fines and legal expenses, as well as make urgent improvements to their premises and food safety practices.

 Commenting on the case, Councillor Ben Duncan said: